PensionBee/ddd-workshop/README.md

 1. In **contexts/accounts/infra/repositories/accountRepository.ts**, complete the `accountRepository` as in **Part 2** (you'll likely have TypeScript errors - it's fine, we'll deal with those next).
 2. In **contexts/accounts/infra/repositories/accountRepository.ts**, complete the two mapper functions, converting `Account` **Entities** into persistence data and vice versa.
 Call the relevant mapper in each of the repository's methods (tip: call `toAccountData` in the `save` method and `toAccount` in the `getBy...` methods).
-3. In **contexts/posts/infra/repositories/accountRepository.spec.ts**, complete the test suite to make sure `parseAccount` is called on all repository interactions and that the repository saves and loads valid `Account` **Entities** as expected.
+3. In **contexts/posts/infra/repositories/accountRepository.spec.ts**, complete the test suite to make sure the repository saves and loads valid `Account` **Entities** as expected.

 Notice that the test suite for this repository doesn't do anything conceptually different compared to the `postCommentRepository` test suite, even though it requires mappers to function as expected.
 This is because the `accountRepository` is encapsulating all of that complexity effectively, hiding it from the calling code as we would expect.